doxxedd/dinari.ca/content/posts/vikectf/floating-viking-head.md

 ### Personal note

 I am by no means an angr expert, but I got the flag using a typical angr template in 5 mins.
 Mastering angr could mean you would be solving a LOT of rev challanges with ease and I really wanna work towards that.

-Watchout for some picoCTF and HTB Cyber Apocalypse writeups in the coming days! (and another rev challenge from vike)